Passions & Interests

 Longer Bio

 During my undergrad at Ohio State University, I studied Theoretical Math and Computer Science Engineering.
-In summer 2020 I conducted graph research, trying to generalize Stanley's Acyclic Orientations Theorem to signed graphs.
+In the summer of 2020, I conducted graph research, trying to generalize Stanley's Acyclic Orientations Theorem to signed graphs.
 The following summer, I interned at JP Morgan Chase, completing data analysis projects for their home lending department.
 I spent the summer of 2022 in Toronto, working on creating a biomedical hyperspectral image analysis package as part of the Fields Institute REU.
-I have a passion for creating equitable opportunities, so I served as the undergraduate representative of the Diversity and Departmental Climate Committee for the Math department.
+I served as the undergraduate representative of the Diversity and Departmental Climate Committee for the Math department for 3 years, advocating for equitable opportunities in the program.
 I also was the social media chair for OSU’s Association of Women in Mathematics.
-In between undergrad and my master’s, I volunteered in a remote village in the mountains of Washington as a Graphic Designer.
-Currently, I am completing a master’s in Interactive Media Technology at KTH in Stockholm.